Probate Q&A Series If the original will is gone, how can the court figure out what it said and who the executor was supposed to be? nc

 1. Who files: Usually an executor named in the lost will, a beneficiary under that will, or another interested person.
 Where: The Clerk of Superior Court (Estates Division) in the county where the estate is being administered in North Carolina.
 What: A filing asking the clerk to admit a lost or destroyed will (often supported by a verified petition/affidavits) and to issue letters testamentary to the executor named in that will.
 When: As soon as the missing-will issue is discovered, especially if the estate is already moving forward under a different will or without a will.

-2. Evidence gathering: The propounder typically collects the best available proof of (a) due execution (witness affidavits if available, or other competent evidence if not), (b) the will’s contents (a copy is strong evidence, but testimony can be used if a copy is unavailable), and (c) a diligent search for the original plus facts showing the will was not revoked.
+2. Evidence gathering: The propounder typically collects the best available proof of (a) due execution (witness affidavits if available, or other competent evidence if not), (b) the will’s contents (a copy is strong evidence, but testimony can be used if a copy is unavailable), (c) a diligent search for the original, and (d) facts showing the will was not revoked.
+If the will was stored as an electronic record by a licensed attorney, counsel should also evaluate whether the newer Chapter 31 electronic-record provisions apply instead of the traditional lost-will route.

-3. Hearing and dispute path: The clerk may decide the probate issue based on the evidence presented.
-If there is a real factual dispute about whether the will existed, what it said, or whether it was revoked, the dispute can become contested and may be transferred for a jury to decide specific fact issues under the procedures used for establishing will contents when denied.
+3. Hearing and dispute path: The clerk may decide the probate issue based on the evidence presented if no caveat is pending.
+If there is a real factual dispute about whether the will existed, what it said, or whether it was revoked, the dispute may proceed as a caveat proceeding in superior court, where issues of devisavit vel non may be tried by a jury.

 Exceptions & Pitfalls